I lived on dread; to those who know

 Were challenging despair.

-We are busy working to bring Emily Dickinson's "I lived on dread" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "I lived on dread" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I lived on dread" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.